 Your bat square

-After you have requested a square, you will automatically be emailed a link to a web site, where you can book and borrow a detector to use for the survey from a Norfolk or Scottish Bat Monitoring Centre of your choice.
+After you have requested a square, you will automatically be emailed a link to a web site, where you can book and borrow a detector to use for the survey from a Norfolk Bat Monitoring Centre of your choice.

 You may need to ask permission to access private land on your square, and a standard letter requesting access can be obtained.

 The most valuable information comes from squares that are surveyed over a number of years, as this consistency allows bat distribution and numbers to be accurately compared.
 We would therefore be pleased if you could consider your 1-km square a long-term project.

 Importantly the success of this project is dependent on volunteers picking up, using, and returning the detector to the regional bat monitoring centre as arranged.
 Please return the detector if you are unable to carry out a survey, so there are not periods when the detector is not being used.
 Please also report any problem with the equipment as soon as possible.